In this article, I'll introduce you to the entire process of engraving. Specifically focusing on laser engraving and how it works.

 What are lasers used for?

 The unique properties of laser light allow them to perform a whole array of diverse tasks.
-The FDA has a big list of uses (and cautions) for lasers:
+However, the FDA has a big list of uses (and cautions) for lasers:

 - reading disks (Blu-Ray, DVDs, CDs)

 - measuring distances and speed

 - scanning documents in a printer

 - getting yelled at by your mom for shining it into your brother's eyes (maybe not on the FDA list)

 - cutting precious gems

 You can even make holograms with lasers:

 The wavelengths of laser light can be focused on a single point.
 If enough energy is added, they can burn almost any material.